Probate

 If There Is No Will – Rules of Intestacy

-If there is no will, the Rules of Intestacy will determine who is entitled to inherit and these generally provide that next of kin will inherit.
+When there is no will, the Rules of Intestacy will determine who is entitled to inherit and these generally provide that next of kin will inherit.
 The person entitled to inherit from the deceased (beneficiary) will be entitled to apply for a grant from the Probate Office known as a grant of administration.

 The Rules of Intestacy provide the order in which family members are entitled to inherit where there is no will.
 The order is as follows: